-A Board of Directors, chaired by a Non-Executive Independent Director, has responsibility for the overall management and direction of the business and affairs of the Issuer.
+The Board of Directors has responsibility for the overall management and direction of the business and affairs of the Issuer.

-The table below contains the details of the members of the Board of Directors in office as at the date of this document, their role and the date of appointment.
+The table below contains the details of the members of the Board of Directors in office as at the date of this document, their role and the date of appointment^{}.